Daceian/ccminer-dace-cryptonight/README.md

 Notable contributors to this application are:

 Dace:
-- some minor performance improvements to retry times and removal of automated pool donations
+- some minor performance improvements to retry times and removal of automated pool donations.
+- updated readme.md for optional manual donations by address if user chooses to do so and wants to further support development.
+- Updated code to support Cuda 9.1 from Cuda 9.0

 KlausT:
 - various fixes and optimizations

 tsiv:
-- CUDA implementation for the Cryptonight algorithm.
+- CUDA 9.0 implementation for the Cryptonight algorithm.

 Christian Buchner, Christian H. (Germany):
 - modifying the original pooler-cpuminer for use with CUDA.